Riviera Line: Storm damage

 The sea wall has always been prone to damage during stormy weather as it runs alongside the open sea at the base of cliffs for four miles.
 The first time this occurred was in September 1846, just a few months after the line opened.

-The most recent closure was in 2014 when a major breach at Dawlish closed the line from 4 February until 14 April 2014.
+The most recent closure happened on 23 January 2026 when part of the sea wall at Dawlish collapsed, and Network Rail disrupted the line until 2 days later.